 Trade receivables credit risk was recognized through ECL provision matrix.
-Risk assumptions include historical collection risk and dynamics adjusted for significant changes in macroeconomic indicators.
-Due to the COVID 19 expected increase in risk, historical collection was adjusted for expected unemployment rate of 3,18% and BDP decrease of 9,67%.
+Risk assumptions include historical collection risk and dynamics adjusted for significant changes in macroeconomic indicators (GDP change, unemployment rate, and credit default swap rate for long term receivables).

 During the reporting period there were no significant changes in the gross carrying amount of financial instruments, so there were no significant impacts on the loss allowance.